How to Use TrialWorks in the Cloud

 Managing Servers & IT is a Pain

-For a long time managing and supporting on-premise servers was simply a necessary evil to run quality legal practice management software.
-Applications like TrialWorks bring a lot of value to law firms, but it requires a server (one way or another), so law firms had to suck it up and get a server.
+For a long time, managing and supporting on-premise servers was a necessary evil to run quality law practice management software.
+Applications, like TrialWorks, bring a lot of value to law firms, but it requires a server (one way or another), so law firms had to suck it up and get a server.

 That server requires a lot of maintenance, both proactive (to keep it up and running) and reactive (fixing things when they break).
 To run TrialWorks on-premise, you’ll need to: